 Beets may also help to lower blood pressure thanks to their naturally occurring nitrates.
 These are converted into nitric oxide in the body, which acts as vasodilator, or blood vessel dilator, which can improve blood flow and lower blood pressure.

-How to Make Perfectly Roasted Beets
+How to Make Beautiful Roasted Beets

 Earthy flavored, raw beets are an acquired taste.
 Roasted beets, on the other hand, are sure to please even the pickiest of vegetable eaters.

-The key to making perfect roasted beets is to use high heat and a high heat cooking oil, such as avocado oil.
+The key to making delicious roasted beets is to use high heat and a high heat cooking oil, such as avocado oil.
 Oils like olive oil and coconut oil have relatively low smoke points (of around 300-350 degrees Fahrenheit) and are not suited for high heat roasting.

 With a liberal sprinkle of sea salt (the more the merrier) and ample amounts of crushed black pepper, roasted beets taste more candy-like than dirt.